webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/How-to-play.md

 ---
-aliases: How To Play the Cypher System
+aliases: "How To Play the Cypher System"
 tags:
 - Compendium/CSRD/en/Rules
 - HowTo
 - Task/Difficulty
-title: H
-collection: Rules
-kind: Compendium
 ---

 # How to Play the Cypher System

 The rules of the Cypher System are quite straightforward at their heart, as all of gameplay is based around a few core concepts.